-The MEAL SENSOR Temperature Probe takes guesswork out of cooking roasts and larger casseroles.
+The MEAL SENSOR[^] Temperature Probe helps take guesswork out of cooking roasts and larger casseroles.
 The probe is designed to turn off the oven when it senses the temperature you want.
-For suggested temperatures for different foods, see your MICRO MENUS Cookbook.
+See your MICRO MENUS^{} Cookbook for helpful information in cooking different types of foods.